behaviorism/ido-completion.nvim/README.md

 ### Additional Notes

-- **Dotfiles Recognition**: When using a path segment that begins with a dot (e.g., `dotfiles/.dotfile`), ido.nvim will automatically look for dotfiles.

 - **Color Highlighting Limitations**: Currently, neovim does not support color or style highlighting for individual segments within the command line text itself.
 As a result, highlighting in the command line is not supported.